partiql/partiql-lang-kotlin/testscript/Readme.md

 implementation must provide it's own Evaluator implementation.

 The evaluator interface allows an equality function to be provided to the evaluator implementation.
-PTS provides an official equality function that must be used by the evaluator when onboarding with PTS consensus testing framework
+PTS provides an official equality function that must be used by the evaluator when onboarding with PTS consensus testing framework.

 Proposed Interfaces: TODO Link code and API when they are merged https://github.com/partiql/partiql-lang-kotlin/issues/87